peoples-e/peoples-lib/readme.md

 ## Benefits:

-* HTML5 is open and widely suported
+* HTML5 & javascript are open, widely suported and widely accessible
 * Decentralized - media files (as well as the app itself) are stored locally and can sync peer-to-peer or via internet
 * 100% free & open
+* Less Complex - built only on [CouchDB](http://couchdb.apache.org/) allows it to be run on low level devices
 * It's all one giant library!

 ## Uses

 * Seamless Sharing
 * Compiling all of the world's content in a giant decentralized database
-* Appliances that contain their manuals tutorial videos

-### Cleverness
+#### Fun Thoughts

-* Kindles can access libraries via an e-book with a link in it, so the built-in browser contains the People's Library
+* Closed devices such as Kindles can access People's Libraries via an e-book with a link in it.
+The built-in browser would load the People's Library e-reader
+* Appliances that serve their own manuals & tutorial videos